Notaries must know and follow laws to avoid potential liability problems.

 Prudent notaries should attend initial notary training and continuing education, attend webinars, read notary publications and websites, and learn and follow notary best practices.
 Notary education is a great way for a notary to increase knowledge, reduce liability risk, and better serve the public.

-Notaries must seek education and use prudent and reasonable care to avoid liability and official misconduct.
+Notaries must seek education, use prudent and reasonable care, and keep proper records to avoid liability and official misconduct.